 In 2019, member countries of Efta (European Free Trade Association) and Mercosur concluded negotiations for a free trade agreement in Buenos Aires.
-The agreement still awaits approval of the respective countries parliaments to enter into force.
+The agreement still awaits approval of the respective countries' parliaments to enter into force.

-2.11.
+2.10.
 Manaus free trade zone

 The free trade zone of Manaus is designed to encourage manufacturing for export and local sales in the Amazon area up to 2073.
 Raw materials, parts and components imported in the Manaus free trade zone enjoy deferment of customs duties and exemption of federal excise tax (IPI).
-See a brief guide in English (from page 19) here.
+See a brief guide in English (from page 19) <a href="https://example.com/here/beta/free

-2.12.
+2.11.
 Example of calculation of import costs